utkarshshrivastawa/Fraud-Detection/README.md

   b.
 Check for missing values and dataset dimensions.

-2.Data Cleaning
+2. Data Cleaning
-  a.Remove outliers using the IQR method.
+  a.
+Remove outliers using the IQR method.

-  b.Encode categorical variables using label encoding.
+  b.
+Encode categorical variables using label encoding.

-3.Exploratory Data Analysis (EDA)
+3. Exploratory Data Analysis (EDA)

-  a.Visualize the distribution of fraudulent and non-fraudulent transactions.
+  a.
+Visualize the distribution of fraudulent and non-fraudulent transactions.

-  b.Plot a correlation heatmap to identify relationships between features.
+  b.
+Plot a correlation heatmap to identify relationships between features.

-4.Feature Engineering
+4. Feature Engineering
-  a.Create new features by encoding transaction types and destinations.
+  a.
+Create new features by encoding transaction types and destinations.

-  b.Drop unnecessary columns to simplify the dataset.
+  b.
+Drop unnecessary columns to simplify the dataset.

-5.Model Training and Evaluation a.Split the dataset into training and test sets.
+5. Model Training and Evaluation
+  a.
+Split the dataset into training and test sets.

-  b.Train Random Forest Classifier and Decision Tree models.
+  b.
+Train Random Forest Classifier and Decision Tree models.

-  c.Evaluate model performance using accuracy scores and classification reports.
+  c.
+Evaluate model performance using accuracy scores and classification reports.

-6.Visualization
+6. Visualization

-  a.Generate visualizations to aid in understanding data distributions and model performance.
+  a.
+Generate visualizations to aid in understanding data distributions and model performance.

-7.User Input and Prediction
+7. User Input and Prediction

-  a.Implement functions to accept user input and predict whether a transaction is fraudulent using trained models.
+  a.
+Implement functions to accept user input and predict whether a transaction is fraudulent using trained models.

 ### Key Findings
 1.The dataset is highly imbalanced, with a very small percentage of fraudulent transactions.